There are over 500 occupations available through Australian Apprenticeships, so chances are there’ll be one that matches your interests.

 How long does an Australian Apprenticeship take?

-- An Australian Apprenticeship can take one to four years to complete, depending on the qualification and whether it's an apprenticeship or traineeship.
+- An Australian Apprenticeship can take one to four years to complete.
+The time it takes depends on the qualification and whether it's an apprenticeship or traineeship.

 - Australian Apprenticeships are ‘competency based’ so you can complete your training sooner if you get to the required skill levels more quickly than usual.

-- You may be granted course credits for prior workplace experience or skills you already have, reducing your formal training time.
+- You may get course credits for prior workplace experience or skills you already have, reducing your formal training time.

 - Training pathways and durations are set by state or territory governments in consultation with industry.

-When you finish an Australian Apprenticeship, you will have a nationally recognised qualification that is held in high regard in many other countries as well.
+When you finish an Australian Apprenticeship, you will have a nationally recognised qualification.
+This qualification is valued in many other countries as well.